kminji127/kminji127/README.md

 <p align="center">
   Hi there👋 <br/>
   I'm majoring in IT Engineering at Sookmyung Women's University. <br/>
-  And I'm a core member of Google Developer Student Clubs(GDSC) Sookmyung. <br/>
   Feel free to contact me!
 </p>